Prime

 *Third-party website provided for information only.
 Coinbase hasn't verified and doesn't guarantee the accuracy of information provided.

-Unstaking is available in the ETH2 page for all staked wallets.
 Validators must be active for >= 256 epochs (~1 day) before they can exit.
 Once requested, validators will go through a protocol-level exit queue.

 The time taken to process unstaking requests is determined by Ethereum protocol and demand.
 We anticipate the demand for unstaking on the network to be high soon after the upgrade and may take weeks to complete.
 Depending on demand, unstaking can take between hours, weeks or months to complete.
 Clients will be able to view an estimated time it may take to unstake prior to unstaking within the user interface.
 During the unstaking process you will continue to accrue validator and transaction rewards for your ETH.